 Stephanie Shaffer, has always loved skiing and snowboarding.
 Growing up, her family would go up to Tahoe and enjoy the slopes.
 A love she now shares with her fiance.

-As she got older, she realized there wasn’t any easy way for herself and other winter sport lovers to carry their equipment.
-She would watch parents children struggle carrying their own equipment as well as trying to hold their child’s hand.
+As she got older, she realized there wasn’t any easy way for herself and other winter sports lovers to carry their equipment.
+She would watch parents children struggle to carry their own equipment as well as trying to hold their child’s hand.

 She saw that her uncle had something she could use, but he told her that he bought it back in the 70s Since the product was no longer in existence, she went to the internet to conduct research.
 She only found cheap products that would dig into the skin and be uncomfortable